AACA Assessment

 Outcome:

-Successful applicants are provided with a Skills Assessment letter for migration purposes (if required) and a letter that acts as an authority to enrol to complete the Architectural Practice Examination (APE).
+• Successful applicants are provided with a Skills Assessment letter for migration purposes (if required) and a letter that acts as an authority to enrol to complete the Architectural Practice Examination (APE).

-Unsuccessful applicants are provided written advice as to where they are deficient and how to upgrade their qualifications*.
+• Unsuccessful applicants are provided written advice as to where they are deficient and how to upgrade their qualifications.

-Timeframes: Applications are generally finalised within 12 week
+Timeframes: Applications are generally finalised within 12 weeks

 How To Write Architectural Portfolio for AACA Australia?

 Stage 2 completes the Overseas Qualifications Assessment.
-Through the submission of a project portfolio and participation in a face-to-face interview, applicants have the opportunity to demonstrate how their qualifications have equipped them with the skills, knowledge and competencies required to
+Through the submission of a project portfolio and participation in a face-to-face interview, applicants have the opportunity to demonstrate how their qualifications have equipped them with the skills, knowledge, and competencies required to

-for Architects (NSCA).
+satisfactorily meet the relevant criteria of the National Standard of Competency for Architects (NSCA).
 This is the minimum standard required of a graduate from an accredited program of study in Australia.

 Each of the relevant thirty-seven (37) required performance criteria in the National Standard of Competency must be demonstrated at the level indicated, being one of the following: